 Serve your faith and the community of the UU Office at the United Nations planning and leading the Intergenerational Spring Seminar.

-The UU@UN is still accepting applications for Seminar Youth Deans.
+The UU@UN is currently applications for Seminar Youth Deans!
+Applications are due August 9, 2022.

 The Deans participate in choosing and coordinating programming, selecting additional staff, facilitating meetings, collaborating with other leaders on the Planning Committee, and making Spring Seminar the best it can be.
 Spring Seminar is a great opportunity for youth from across the country to meet others who are passionate about social justice and learn how to take action on a local and global scale.

 The position of Youth Dean is a two-year position.
 Each new dean will serve alongside a youth dean from the previous year.

 All expenses including travel, meals, housing, and registration at the Intergenerational Spring Seminar are paid for by the Unitarian Universalist Association.
 Additionally, there is a $400 (for each year) stipend offered for this position.
 Commitment expectations include:

 - Planning for and attendance at Spring Seminar, in New York City or online depending on public health guidelines.
-For Youth Dean applicants this includes Seminar 2022 (expected to take place April 22-24, New York City) and Seminar 2023 (tbd).
+For Youth Dean applicants this includes Seminar 2023 (expected to take place April 2023, New York City or online) and Seminar 2024 (tbd).

 - Planning meetings by phone/video conference no more than once per week in the months preceding Spring Seminar (approx. Sept-Apr)

 Deans take the lead on designing and coordinating programming for the Intergenerational Spring Seminar with a lens toward youth empowerment, inclusion, and safety.
 Work with co-Deans & Chaplains to set expectations for the Spring Seminar community and help them live into it.

 - Support youth leaders, especially Youth Deans, in their work on the Seminar.